 Spondylosis deformans is a progressive disease of the cat’s spine characterised by the formation of bony spurs (osteophytes) on the edges of the vertebrae, which are the small bones that make up the backbone.

 The cat’s spine is made up of vertebrae (small bones), sandwiched between each vertebra are pads of tough, fibrous cartilage called intervertebral discs.
 Ligaments hold the vertebrae together, protect the intervertebral discs and stabilise the spine.
 The intervertebral discs separate the vertebrae, act as a shock absorber, providing a cushion and allow the spine to move.

-The bony spurs on the vertebrae of cats with spondylosis can range in size from small spurs to bridges which form across the intervertebral disc space.
+The bony spurs on the vertebrae of cats with spondylosis can range in size from small spurs to bridges that form across the intervertebral disc space.

-Spondylosis deformans is a disease which affects middle-aged to senior cats; in fact, it is thought that all cats will develop spondylosis deformans if they live long enough.
+Spondylosis deformans is a disease that affects middle-aged to senior cats; in fact, it is thought that all cats will develop spondylosis deformans if they live long enough.